jackbelding1/AlpineMusicApp/README.md

 The app leverages Firebase Firestore to store and manage data, such as social media links, and previous performances.

-### Firebase Messenger

-The app uses Firebase Messenger to enable real-time messaging between DJs and fans.
-This feature allows DJs to engage with their fans and build a loyal following.

 ### Apple Push Notification Services

 The app leverages Apple Push Notification Services to send notifications to users, such as when a new live stream is starting or when new merchandise is available for purchase.